aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-shapefile-to-geojson/_index.md

 - **Can I convert multiple files?** Yes – just loop over the `VectorLayer.Convert` call

 ## What is “convert shapefile to geojson”?
-Converting a Shapefile (a collection of `.shp`, `.shx`, `.dbf` files) into GeoJSON transforms the data into a single, JSON‑based format that’s easy to read, edit, and render in web browsers.
+Converting a Shapefile (the trio of `.shp`, `.shx`, `.dbf` files) into GeoJSON transforms the data into a single, JSON‑based format that’s easy to read, edit, and render in browsers.
 GeoJSON is especially suited for JavaScript mapping libraries like Leaflet or Mapbox.

 ## Why use Aspose.GIS for .NET for GIS data format conversion?
-- **All‑in‑one API** – Handles dozens of formats (GeoTIFF, KML, GML, etc.) without external tools.
+- **All‑in‑one API** – Handles dozens of formats (GeoTIFF, KML, GML, CSV, etc.) without external tools.
 - **Zero‑dependency conversion** – No need for GDAL or other native libraries.
 - **High performance** – Optimized for large datasets and batch processing.
 - **Rich customization** – You can specify coordinate systems, attribute filters, and more.